jeff1evesque/LeQue/README.md

 ###Test Scripts:

 Before translating audio files, it is possible to perform a few tests to gauge the [PocketSphinx](http://cmusphinx.sourceforge.net/wiki/tutorialpocketsphinx) translation engine.
-For example. the following script tests the command `pocketsphinx_continuous` against a `sample.wav` file from the *pocketsphinx* submodule:
+For example, the following script tests the command `pocketsphinx_continuous` against `sample.wav` file from the *pocketsphinx* submodule:

 ```
 cd /var/www/audio-analyzer/bash/tests